-Neurology in the News
+Neurology in the news

 ideo | udio | ews

-- facts about strokes
+- facts and figures of strokes

-- effects on mobility and daily living
+- communication and daily living

-- communication, cognition, swallowing
+- cognition and swallowing

 For information, please call our Health Access Line at 314-ANTHONY (268-4669) or 800-554-9550 or visit find a physician online.

 Working as trusted partners, the physicians and employees of St. Anthony's Health System will deliver care distinguished by its demonstrated quality and personalized service.
 We will be visibly engaged in improving the health and well being of the communities we serve in South County and beyond.
 We will stand together, proud to set the standard for independent community health systems.